scalajp/2018.scalamatsuri.org/_candidates_en/Takayuky_1.md

 suggestions:
   - People who are already familiar with Option, Try, for-comprehensions, and thinking about functional programming libraries like Cats.
 ---
-I will show what you can do with Cats, using easier real-life examples in an ad-tech company.
-There will be no difficult functional programming stories.
+I will show what you can do with Cats, using easy real-life examples from an ad-tech company.
+There will be no difficult functional programming stories during this talk.